Peterson is at bottom a generic conservative—a believer in the moral and civilizational necessity of established authorities and traditions

 Typically in these test cases, the government will issue a Remission Order.
 The idea is that once you’ve lost in court, the ruling applies and you have to start paying taxes, as per the court’s decision.
 The Remission Order “forgives” the taxes up to that point, and you start from zero.

 So far that hasn’t been the case.
 Revenue Canada, or CRA, is claiming all the back taxes from the roughly 4,000 former NLS employees.
 Some of us were with NLS as early the ‘80s and ’90s and face decades of back taxes.
 The government is pursuing hundreds of thousands of dollars from people who make, maybe, 30 or 40 thousand dollars a year.
-In some instances, tax bills that started out as $10,000 are now ten times that.
+In some instances, tax bills that started out as $10,000 are now ten times that, due to compounding interest.